Indian Health Service head nominated amid tough challenges

 FLAGSTAFF, Ariz.
 (AP) — President Joe Biden announced Wednesday he is nominating veteran health administrator Roselyn Tso to oversee the federal agency that delivers health care to more than 2.5 million Native Americans and Alaska Natives.

 The selection of Tso to lead the Indian Health Services comes amid a push from tribal health advocates for stability in the agency.
-Acting directors have filled the role for years.
+Acting directors have filled the role for years at the agency that’s chronically underfunded and struggles to meet the needs of Indian Country.

 Tso, an enrolled member of the Navajo Nation, most recently served as director of the agency’s Navajo region, which stretches across parts of Arizona, New Mexico and Utah.
 She began her career with the Indian Health Service in 1984 and held various roles in the agency’s Portland, Oregon, area and at its headquarters in Maryland, the White House said.